 'The Manhatters" Reopens at Selwyn Tonight "The Solitaire Man," a new play by Samuel Spewack and Bella Cohen will have its premiere at the Biltmore theatre, Thursday evening August 11.
 The cast includes, James Dale, Joan Maclean, Charles Dalton and Effie Gastav Blum will re-open his roof theatre, the Bayes, on August 22th with a new comedy by Merrill Rogers titled "Her First Affairs."
 "The Manhatters," recently shown at the Grove Street theatre, will reopen with a new edition of the revue, at the Selwyn theatre tonight.
 "Oh Johnny," a musical farce by James Stanley Royce and K. Keirn Brennan, will be produced out of town by Louis Isquith early in August.
 Another musical, "Phoebe-Ann," by Charlotte Meaney, is announced for joint production by Mr. Isquith and C. W. Morganstern.
-It is a musical-ization of "A Stitch In Time," played here several seasons ago.
-"Speakeasy," by Edward Knoblock and George Rosener is due on Broad- turn to America this season, appearway August 22, at a theatre unnamed ing here with her own company, a as yet. .
+It is a musicalization of "A Stitch In Time," played here several seasons ago.
+"Speakeasy," by Edward Knoblock as yet.
 Jose Rubbin will play the repertoire of two or three plays.
 Hands Off China Parley In Los Angeles Aug.
-18 The Chinese Nationalist Movement The Chinese Nationalist Movement that the St. W. of B'way. has the support of the masses of people of China.
-All the different groups AND THURSDAY, 2:30 within China, the peasants, the working people organized in their unions The LADDER movement are in the process of forming a stable nation.
-The old forms Only endangering the welfare of the Chinese people as a nation but also the American working class its dism has falled to establish a genuine cond of femous principles of the national states and Latin America."
-He declared furreactionary elements of the national states and Latin America.
-The Kuomintang holds a conter-sympathy with these order principles are conference at erates who are actively engaged in the reaction of immeters of the national states and the states of states of organizations will discuss a didress.
-The Kuomintang holds a conter-sympathy with these order principles are conference at which prominent speakers and members of the national states of states of organizations will discuss a didress.
-Party), Anti-Imperialist League of Party, What it Stands For and Why Vesuvius Rival Also Active.
+18 The Chinese Nationalist Movement has the support of the masses of people of China.
+All the different groups within China, the peasants, the working people organized in their unions and the small merchants, all under the leadership of the Nationalist movement are in the process of forming a stable nation.
+The old forms and in open opposition to Chiang Kai- talists and landlords without guaran- But to do this it will have to defeat of feudal and militarist government Chinese people as a nation but also has in it the grave possibility of war on the Pacific.
+To help China develop her own free all organizations that are in general The Kuomintang holds a confer- sympathy with these broad principles Vesuvius Rival Also Active.